Smart grid in Ohio

 Will utility customers pay for these enhancements?

-Saving energy reduces costs to the utility company.
-This in turn reduces costs to ratepayers.
+Saving energy reduces costs to the utility company and in turn reduces costs to ratepayers.
 By implementing smart grid, consumers and companies will avoid more expensive alternatives, such as building new power plants, and accomplish the goal of meeting Ohio’s growing energy needs.